Sebastianhayashi/RuyiSDK-ORG/README.md

 ![RuyiSDK.jpg](./img/RuyiSDK.jpg)
 ## What is RuyiSDK

-The RuyiSDK is an open-source project started by the Chinese Academy of Sciences (ISCAS), focusing on provide RISC-V developers with a easy and comprehensive way to doing development on RISC-V.
+The RuyiSDK is an open-source project started by the Chinese Academy of Sciences (ISCAS), developed by Programming Language and Compilation Technology Lab (PLCT Lab).

+This project Focusing on provide RISC-V developers with a easy and comprehensive way to doing development on RISC-V.

 ## Why RuyiSDK

 RuyiSDK now provides a brand new chance for RISC-V development.

-In the past, developers working on the RISC-V architechture are facing lack of a complete development environment.
+In the past, developers working on the RISC-V architecture are facing lack of a complete development environment issue.
 So that's why we created RuyiSDK.

 - [x] Hard to get information of RISC-V
 - [x] Incomplete Development Platform